Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Don Pumphrey and the other attorneys in his office are experienced in the tactics used by DUI enforcement officers throughout Tallahassee and Leon County.
 He represents clients throughout the Florida Panhandle, including Leon County and the entire Big Bend region of North Florida, including Liberty County, Wakulla County, Jefferson County and Gadsden County.

-Call (850) 681-7777 or send an online message to schedule a free consultation.
+Call (850) 681-7777 or send an online message to schedule a free consultation with an attorney.
 Let us put our experience to work for you.

 Under Florida Statutes § 316.193, drivers can be considered under the influence when they are driving or even when they are not actually driving but merely in “actual physical control” of a vehicle.
 DUI also requires a showing that at the time, the person was under the influence of drugs or alcohol to the point that the person’s normal faculties were impaired.
 Florida’s DUI laws define the term “normal faculties” to mean the ability to perform the mental and physical acts of daily life, such as driving, seeing, hearing, balancing or talking.